-If you don’t get what you want – Application for Specific Disclosure
+If you don't get what you want - Application for Specfic Disclosure

 Whereas initially there was some uncertainty as to whether it would still be possible for parties to apply for specific disclosure – that is, an application that the Court orders the disclosure of specific documents or categories of documents that have not been disclosed whether by way of Initial or Extended Disclosure – the decision in White Winston Select Asset Funds LLC v Mahon confirmed that the Court can use its general case management powers to make an equivalent order.
 This can either be for specific disclosure, or to ensure that a party has complied with its general disclosure obligations, including Initial or Extended Disclosure as above.

 Recent decisions have demonstrated the increased judicial control over the disclosure process.
 For example, in Kazakhstan Kagazy plc and others v Zhunus and others , the Court ordered a party to explain the basis on which documents disclosed had been selected within 2 working days.
 As very few documents had been disclosed, specific disclosure was ordered.
 This acts as a reminder to parties to a litigation to be wary that their actions during the disclosure exercise (and indeed, throughout any litigation) may well be scrutinised by a judge, even moreso in light of the new scheme.